Incumbent Rep. Brad Finstad wins Minnesota's 1st District race, CBS News projects

 In August, Bohman ran uncontested for the Democratic primary.

 The district stretches across southern Minnesota from the Wisconsin western border to South Dakota's eastern one.
-For many years, the district was represented in Congress by Gov. Tim Walz, who is now Kamala Harris' running mate in the 2024 election.
+For many years, the district was represented in Congress by Gov. Tim Walz, who is now Kamala Harris' running mate in the 2024 election

 The candidates

-Bohman is a Rochester native who has served as the head of election for Hennepin County.
+Bohman is a Rochester native who has served as the head of elections for Hennepin County.
 She was also elected to the Rochester Township board before serving as assistant county attorney.
 Bohman and her husband have two daughters.

 Finsted, a former state representative from the New Ulm area, also served as state director for USDA Rural Development during the Trump administration.
 He's a fourth-generation farmer.
 Finstad and his wife have seven children.